gianpaj/onova-server.data.global/ORDER_PROCESS.md

 Rules:

-- The product is reserved when buyer presses Buy
+- The one quantity of product SKU is added to a cart when buyer presses Buy
 - The buyer has 15 minutes to make payment
 - The seller then has 48 hours to confirm order
 - The seller has 7 days to ship